Probing the muon g-2 anomaly with the Higgs boson at a Muon Collider: I. Introduction

-There are several processes that are sensitive to $a_{\ell}$ at a high-energy lepton collider.
-Analogously to the LEP case, $a_{\ell}$ could for instance be extracted from the cross-sections of $\mu^+\mu^- \to (\mu^+\mu^-) \ell^+\ell^-$.
-The very small values of the muon $g$-2 make this possibility most suited for the case of the $\tau$.
-But a unique opportunity to measure the muon $\Delta a_\mu$ at a MC is offered by on-shell Higgs production.
-Indeed, a lepton dipole transition arises from the operator $\left(\bar\ell_L \sigma_{\mu\nu} e_R\right) H F^{\mu\nu}$.
-Therefore, whenever $\Delta a_\mu$ is generated, also the process $\mu^+\mu^- \to h \gamma$ is unavoidably induced.
-This is an exclusive option of a MC, not accessible at any other lepton collider.
-A further opportunity is offered by the Higgs radiative decay mode $h \to \ell^+\ell^-\gamma$, which is also induced by the same dipole operator.
-The huge number of Higgs bosons that could be produced at a MC could in principle allow the measurement of these very rare decays, and thus the extraction of $a_\mu$ and $a_\tau$.
+The physics case of a high-energy determination of $\Delta a_\mu$, which is unique of a MC, represents a striking example of the complementarity and interplay of the high-energy and high-intensity frontiers of particle physics.
+At the same time, it highlights the far reaching potential of a MC, that offers a new powerful way to probe NP which is complementary both to direct searches for new particles, and to the indirect tests conducted at low energy through high-precision experiments.

 The paper is organised as follows.
-Assuming a NP scale $\Lambda$ well above the electroweak scale, in section II we introduce the most general effective field theory (EFT), containing operators up to dimension-6, that contributes to $a_\ell$.
-After performing a one-loop calculation of $a_\ell$ in such EFT, in section~III we study the relevant high-energy processes at a MC which are sensitive to the same NP effects entering $a_\ell$, with the final goal being to test the muon $g$-2 anomaly in a direct and model-independent way.
-In section~IV we comment on the possibility of measuring very rare Higgs decays related to the lepton $g$-2.
+In section II, we introduce the SM effective field theory (SMEFT), containing operators up to dimension-6, contributing to $a_\ell$.
+After performing a one-loop calculation of $a_\ell$ in such EFT, in section~III, we study the high-energy processes at a MC which are sensitive to the same NP effects entering $a_\ell$.
+In section~IV, we comment on the possibility of measuring the rare Higgs decays $h \to \ell^+\ell^-\gamma$ (with $\ell = \mu,\tau$) that are induced by the same dipole operator generating $a_\ell$.
+The huge number of Higgs bosons that could be produced at a MC~\cite{Costantini:2020stv} could in principle allow the measurement of these rare processes, and thus the extraction of $a_\ell$.